wdi-sf-fall/notes/week_01_fundamentals/day_1_web_basics/dusk_web_intro/README.md

 **Client**

 A program that you use to run applications and access services, usually a web browser.

+**We as "full stack" web developers usually build both, the Client application running in the browser  and the Server/Service application hosted in the "backend".**

 [Le Internet](https://github.com/wdi-sf-fall/notes/blob/master/week_01_fundamentals/day_1_web_basics/dusk_web_intro/InternetAndNetworking.png)